Is a DIY chicken feeder something you need? Well, let’s talk through why you might need a DIY Chicken feeder.

 This is an alternate version of the other PVC chicken feeder.
 It still retains the no spill qualities but is designed for feeders that are not in an easily accessible location.

-Or, if you don’t want to have to do into your chicken coop to dump feed, you can use this through the wall DIY chicken feeder.
-I know that would make it a little faster and easier for us in the mornings if we didn’t have to go into the coop, but could just dump their food and then check on them later.
+Or, if you don't want to have to do into your chicken coop to dump feed, you can use this through the wall DIY chicken feeder.
+I know that would make it a little faster and easier for us in the mornings if we didn't have to go into the coop, but could just dump the chickens food and then check on them later.

 An additional bonus to a PVC chicken feeder is there is no real “building” the PVC pieces all fit together making it an easy project for even those of us who are not real builders.